-is an abstraction layer that wraps around each such submission and is used to keep track of your findings and monitor the task in real time.
+Azure ML is a cloud-based machine-learning solution that makes it easier to execute your code.
+A Run is an abstraction layer that wraps around each such submission and is used to keep track of your findings and monitor the task in real time.

-.
+Run.
 Use experiments to submit

-and track runs.Create an experiment in your workspace ws
+and track runs.Create an experiment in your workspace ws.

 from azureml.core import Experiment